 - 2 cups filtered water (or for more flavor use gluten free chicken broth - or vegetable broth for vegans.)

-- 3 or more Tablespoons gluten-free tomato-free taco seasoning (McCormick's or see ingredients below.)
+- 1/4 cup gluten-free tomato-free taco seasoning* (McCormick's or see ingredients below.)

 - 1/2 medium sized yellow onion, chopped finely (optional)